CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 You may use a creature card to _directly attack_ one of your opponent's companies.
 Such an attack can occur only if:

-- The company is at a specific site at which the creature's card says it can be played.
+- The company is at a specific site at which the creature's card says it can be played. <span id="page30" class="page-number">30</span>
 - One of the site symbols on the creature's card matches the site that the company moved to (i.e., the new site) or stayed at (i.e., if the company did not move).
 - At least one of the region symbols on the creature's card matches one of the region types the company moved through this turn (see below).
 If the creature's card has two region symbols of the same type (i.e., a deep wilderness creature), then the company must have moved through at least two regions of that same type.